-At March 31, 2012 and December 31, 2011, AllianceBernstein had \$386.9 million and \$444.9 million, respectively, in commercial paper outstanding with weighted average interest rates of approximately 0.3% and 0.2%, respectively.
+At June 30, 2012 and December 31, 2011, AllianceBernstein had \$275.9 million and \$444.9 million, respectively, in commercial paper outstanding with weighted average interest rates of approximately 0.5% and 0.2%, respectively.
 The commercial paper and amounts outstanding under the 2012 Credit Facility described below are short term in nature and, as such, recorded value is estimated to approximate fair value.
-Average daily borrowings of commercial paper during the first quarter of 2012 and the full-year 2011 were \$517.4 million and \$273.6 million, respectively, with weighted average interest rates of approximately 0.2% for both periods.
+Average daily borrowings of commercial paper during the first six months of 2012 and the full-year 2011 were \$483.2 million and \$273.6 million, respectively, with weighted average interest rates of approximately 0.3% and 0.2%, respectively.

 On December 9, 2010, AllianceBernstein entered into a committed, unsecured three-year senior revolving credit facility (the "2010 Credit Facility") with a group of commercial banks and other lenders in an original principal amount of \$1.0 billion with SCB LLC as an additional borrower.
 On January 17, 2012, the 2010 Credit Facility was amended and restated ("2012 Credit Facility").
 The principal amount was amended to \$900 million from the original principal amount of \$1.0 billion.
 Also, the amendment increased the accordion feature from \$250 million to \$350 million.
 In addition, the maturity date of the 2010 Credit Facility was extended from December 9, 2013 to January 17, 2017.
 There were no other significant changes in terms and conditions included in this amendment.
+Effective as of July 13, 2012, through the exercise of the commitment increase provisions of the 2012 Credit Facility, the principal amount was increased from \$900 million to \$1.0 billion.
+With this increase, the 2012 Credit Facility provides for possible increases in the principal amount by up to an aggregate incremental amount of \$250 million ("accordion feature"), any such increase being subject to the consent of the affected lenders.